queso-fuego/UEFI-GPT-image-creator/README.md

 - Verified GPT status of output images with gdisk (gdisk64 on windows) and qemu with OVMF.

-- Program Tested on FreeBSD and Windows 10
+- Program Tested on Ubuntu, FreeBSD, and Windows 10

-Currently limited to 256MB in size, with a 40MB EFI system partition, and a 215 MB empty Basic Data partition for use with other developments.
+The image contains an EFI System Partition with a default size of 40MB, and an empty Basic Data Partition with a default size of 215MB for use with other developments.
+The size of both can be changed with command line parameters, see **Usage** section below.

 If the file `BOOTX64.EFI` is in the current directory when `write_gpt` is ran, that file will be added to the `/EFI/BOOT/` folder in the ESP.
 If that file is not found, `/EFI/BOOT/` will be empty in the created image.